This page is currently under revision for the 2025 - 2026 academic year. Please check back soon for updates!

-Below are the lists of courses that are pre-approved for elective credit for the MMSc-BMI program in the Fall 2024 and Spring 2025 semesters
+Below are the lists of courses that are pre-approved for elective credit for the MMSc-BMI program in the Fall 2025 semester.
+Students can petition to take courses not already on this list through the New Elective Request Form beginning August 1st for the Fall 2025 semester.

 Harvard Medical School